Skip to content

 Users also have the opportunity to e.g. write comments that are related to e.g. the period's outcome.
 At the end date, those in charge can receive reminders from the system.

-Add a KPI node
+Add a measurment object

 Step 1: Tab - General